ropensci/openalexR/README.md

-**openalexR** helps you interface with the [OpenAlex](https://openalex.org) API to retrieve bibliographic information about publications, authors, institutions, sources, funders, publishers, topics and concepts with 5 main functions:
+**openalexR** helps you interface with the [OpenAlex](https://openalex.org) API to retrieve bibliographic information about publications, authors, institutions, sources, funders, publishers, topics and keywords with 5 main functions:

 - `oa_fetch`: composes three functions below so the user can execute everything in one step, *i.e.*, `oa_query |> oa_request |> oa2df`